 - Data on policing predominantly in England and Wales

-HMICFRS publishes much of the material we produce, although some (for instance, relating to counter-terrorism) remains restricted in the public interest.
+HMICFRS publishes most of the material we produce, although some (for instance, relating to counter-terrorism) remains restricted in the public interest.

 Freedom of information